 Notice of an IRS audit can be scary, especially if you’ve never been audited before.
 But there are multiple types of IRS audits, each varying in intensity.
-Many taxpayers will simply receive a letter in the mail asking a few clarifying questions — this is known as a correspondence audit.
-In this case, you’ll merely return the information in the mail, whether it involves copies of receipts or a short letter.
-In more serious cases, the IRS will either come to your home or call you to a local office, where you’ll go over your tax return with an auditor.
-However your audit takes place, you may wonder if you can simply amend your tax return for that year and resubmit it.
+However the audit is conducted, it may lead the IRS to ask you whether you're willing to accept its changes to your tax return.
+When you start to review your tax paperwork, you may wonder if you can simply amend your tax return for that year and resubmit it.

 Even if you have your return prepared by an experienced tax professional, mistakes happen.
 On their end, the IRS can catch small things like accounting errors, but there are some things that lead to questions.
 One area of your tax return might need supporting documentation, for instance, which the IRS can only obtain through either contacting you or scheduling a field audit.